tharinadacwa/SMART-AUTONOMOUS-FLOOR-MOPPING-ROBOT/MAIN_CONTROLLER/README.md

                    │    32-bit phase accumulator per motor.
                    │    inc = rate_hz × (2³² / 40000); acc += inc each tick;
-                   │    a wrap past 2³² emits one STEP pulse AND bumps the │    step counter in the same breath — which is why the │    reported odometry is a tally, not an estimate.
+                   │    a wrap past 2³² emits one STEP pulse AND bumps the │    step counter in the same breath, which is why the │    reported odometry is a tally, not an estimate.
                    │
                    └─ every 40th tick (1 kHz): Layer 2 + Layer 3